cheapmanga/Texture-Pack-Template/README.md

 ## Modifying GUIs

 We'll look at `media.arc` inside the `Data` folder.
-You need to extact it with the program of your choice, for me it is **MUArchiveEditor**
+You need to extact it with the program of your choice, for me it is **MUArchiveEditor**.

 ## Modifying name

+We'll look at
-You'll need to edit the languages.loc file with a hex-editor
+You'll need to edit the languages.loc file with a hex-editor.

+## Modifying icon/banner/preview

 ---

 ## Tutorial